ONSdigital/python_rap_demo/tests/README.md

 # RAP Unit Testing Guide

 ## What are Unit Tests?
 Unit tests are small, automated tests that check individual pieces of code (functions, classes, modules) to ensure they work as expected.
-In RAP (Reproducible Analytical Pipeline), unit tests help guarantee reproducibility, reliability, and transparency by catching errors early and documenting expected behavior.

 ## Why Unit Tests Matter in RAP
 - **Reproducibility:** Tests ensure code produces the same results every time.